 Attero achieved value growth of £16.3 million principally due to updated third-party power price forecasts and a refinancing achieved on improved terms.
-Attero also delivered two key strategic initiatives in the year, as described on page 18.
+Attero also delivered two key strategic initiatives in the year, as described in the Review from the Managing Partner.